Tuesday, January 19, 2010

 How much do you actually need for the wedding?

 You should figure out how much you need to spend to get what you want.
-The average wedding budget is $20,000 and 30-50% of couples are paying for the wedding themselves.
-The majority of couples spend $15,000 to $25,000 and the original wedding budget is typically 50% less than the amount spent.
-That's right, if your original wedding budget is $15,000 then you could end up paying $30,000 when everything is said and done.
+The average national wedding budget is $25,000 and 30-50% of couples are paying for the wedding themselves.
 These numbers do not include the cost for a honeymoon or engagement ring.
 Understanding these statistics will help you with your wedding budget when it comes time to book vendors.

 Here is a breakdown of what you can expect to pay: